 Clearly, there is room for improvement in workers’ comp systems, care and compensation.

-You can speak to a Charlotte attorney experienced in workers’ comp appeals about your case.
+You can speak to a Charlotte work comp attorney experienced in workers’ comp appeals about your case.